• English

 Of course!
 You are free to take out other insurance policies, you just need to check the conditions offered.

-Concerning insurance, we are only intermediaries.
-We have selected our partner for its contracts adapted to mountain trekking.
+Regarding insurance, we are only intermediaries.
+We have selected our partner for its policies adapted to mountain trekking.

 Are you ready for your own adventure?

-If you love the mountains and the natural environment and you long to travel, come and walk the TMB with Trekking Mont Blanc!
+If you love mountains and nature and enjoy travelling, come and hike the TMB with Trekking Mont Blanc!

-With our range of four to nine-day treks, we have the perfect solution for you, whether you intend to take your time or push yourself to the limit.
+With our range of four to ten-day treks, we have the perfect option for you, whether you intend to take your time or push yourself beyond the limit.